Azure/Ignite2019_IaC_pre-day_docs/Terraform/02 - Variables/Guide.md

 # Variables
 In this section you will build upon the infrastructure (VNet + subnet) you created earlier by creating a virtual machine and adding a network interface to it to allow that virtual machine to communicate with the outside world.
 After creating this additional infrastructure, you will learn how to define and use variables inside your Terraform code to parameterize resources.
-You will also learn how Terraform refers to resources internally and is able to construct a dependency graph (Directed Acyclic Graph, or a DAG for the comp sci majors) without explicitly specifying it.
+You will also learn how Terraform refers to resources internally and how it is able to construct a dependency graph (Directed Acyclic Graph, or a DAG for the comp sci majors) without explicitly defining it.

 ## Update vnet.tf

 In this lab you will be creating relationships between Terraform resources.
-The first of which will occur in the next part of this lab where you will "link" the nic to the subnet that has already been created in the virtual network from the previous lab.
+The first of which will occur in the next part of this lab where you will "link" the Network Interface resource (or NIC) to the subnet that has already been created in the virtual network from the previous lab.
 To do this you will define an [expression](https://www.terraform.io/docs/configuration/expressions.html) that references data, specifically the subnet id, exported by the subnet resource.
-In order to make this easier you will pull the subnet out of the virtual network resource and define it in its own Terraform resource using the [`azurerm_subnet`](https://www.terraform.io/docs/providers/azurerm/r/subnet.html) resource.
+In order to make this easier you will pull the subnet out of the virtual network resource and define it in its own Terraform resource using the [```azurerm_subnet```](https://www.terraform.io/docs/providers/azurerm/r/subnet.html) resource.

 Update your vnet.tf file as follows:
 1. Create a new `azurerm_subnet` resource named "*predaysubnet*" using the same properties that you have in the `subnet` block from the `azurerm_virtual_network` resource.